-- Applicants must show they are interested in the objects and activities of the Society. - (ii) Applicants must show that at the time of their election they are actively engaged in the science or practice of acoustics at a professional level. - (iii) Applicants must show that they have recognised educational gualifications. - (iv) Applicants must show that they have been actively engaged in the science or practice of acoustics at a professional level for not less than 2 years.
+Requirements for Admission to the grade Member - Applicants must show they are interested in the objects and activities of the Society. - Applicants must show that at the time of their election they are actively engaged in the science. - or practice of acoustics at a professional level.